Home

 MOAA in Action: Major Legislative Accomplishments

 MOAA engages with Congress on all manner of issues related to the uniformed services community.
 These efforts can include collaboration with other like-minded organizations and with The Military Coalition.
-We also rely heavily on our members who make their voices heard by contacting lawmakers via MOAA’s Legislative Action Center, by participating in our annual signature advocacy event, and through local efforts at the chapter and council level.
+We also rely heavily on our members who make their voices heard by contacting lawmakers via MOAA’s Legislative Action Center, by participating in our annual signature advocacy event, and through local efforts at the council and chapter level.

 No list could encompass everything MOAA’s achieved since 1929, but below, you’ll find some of the highlights, broken into six categories.
 Click the links for details on each of the items (or scroll below the boxes to see the full list), and reach out to MOAA’s legislative team at legis@moaa.org to discuss your concerns on these or other topics.
 Note: Items with an asterisk (*) are regularly under attack or underresourced.